Paintball & Laser Tag Case Study: Shoot To Thrill

 As the Shoot to Thrill business grew, so did Lars and Mikael’s arsenal.

 By 2014 they had a 70 gaming gun strong arsenal.
-The team particularly like the Cobra model.
+The team particularly likes the Cobra model.

 They added many more Cobra laser tag guns over the next few years.
-The Cobra happens to be Battlefield Sports' best seller due to its versatility and it weather-resistance.
+The Cobra happens to be Battlefield Sports' bestseller due to its versatility and its weather-resistance.

 In 2017 Lars & Mikael upgraded their entire arsenal to SATR3.